ktprime/emhash/README.md

 - **lru** is also used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.

-- dump hash **collision statics** to analyze cache performanceby dump you can easy know number of probes of look up of successful/unsuccessful
+- dump hash **collision statics** to analyze cache performanceby, number of probes of look up of successful/unsuccessful can be know from dump info.

 - choose *different* hash algorithm by set compile marco EMILIB_FIBONACCI_HASH or EMILIB_IDENTITY_HASH

-- **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion
+- **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion.

 - more than **5 different** implementation to choose, each of them is some tiny different can be used in many case for example some case pay attention on finding hot, some foucus on finding code(miss), and others care about insert or erase and somne on.